 In the last decade significant research effort has been put into experimental TCP congestion control modifications for obtaining high throughput with reduced startup and recovery times.
-Only few RFCs have been published on some of these modifications, including HighSpeed TCP [RFC3649], Limited Slow-Start [RFC3742], and Quick-Start [RFC4782] (see Section 4.2), but high-rate congestion control mechanisms are still considered an open issue in congestion control research.
-Some other schemes have been published as Internet-Drafts, e.g. CUBIC [I-D.rhee-tcpm-cubic] (the standard TCP congestion control algorithm in Linux), Compound TCP [I-D.sridharan-tcpm-ctcp], and H-TCP [I-D.leith-tcp-htcp] or have been discussed a little by the IETF, but much of the work in this area has not been adopted within the IETF yet, so the majority of this work is outside the RFC series and may be discussed in other products of the IRTF Internet Congestion Control Research Group (ICCRG).
+Only few RFCs have been published on some of these modifications, including HighSpeed TCP [RFC3649] (see Section 4.3), Limited Slow-Start [RFC3742] (see Section 4.3), and Quick-Start [RFC4782] (see Section 4.3), but high-rate congestion control mechanisms are still considered an open issue in congestion control research.
+Some other schemes have been published as Internet-Drafts, e.g. CUBIC [I-D.rhee-tcpm-cubic] (the standard TCP congestion control algorithm in Linux), Compound TCP [I-D.sridharan-tcpm-ctcp], and H-TCP [I-D.leith-tcp-htcp] or have been discussed a little by the

+IETF, but much of the work in this area has not been adopted within the IETF yet, so the majority of this work is outside the RFC series and may be discussed in other products of the IRTF Internet Congestion Control Research Group (ICCRG).